Case Study

 Inventory Tracking

-Automatic tracking via RFID and barcode scanning for efficient movement monitoring.
+Automatic tracking via RFID and IoT integration for efficient movement monitoring.
 Enables demand forecasting and automated replenishment.

 Quality Control